philipahNOV/maze-2025/README.md

 #### min_safe_dist in repulsion

 Defines how far from an obstacle a point must be to be considered "safe."
+In layman's terms; if A* manages to find a narrow path between a hole and the edge of a wall, then this value needs to be higher.
 Set in `config.yaml` as `path_finding.min_safe_distance`.

 ```python
 compute_repulsion_cost(..., min_safe_dist=14)